-Applying sideways, as a mantra, means don’t do things because you think they will help you get into MIT (or Harvard, or CalTech, or anywhere).
+Applying sideways, like a mantra, means don’t do things because you think they will help you get into MIT (or Harvard, or CalTech, or anywhere).
 Instead, you should study hard, be nice, and pursue your passion, because then you will have spent high school doing all the rights things, and, as a complete side effect, you’ll be cast in the best light possible for competitive college admissions.

 Sometimes, you really can have the best of both worlds.”

 Others Blogs by this Author:

 Ajay is the co-founder of Stoodnt and spent 20+ years in senior leadership roles with companies such as American Express, Cendant and Intel prior to starting Stoodnt.
 He has a M.B.A. from Harvard, M.S. in Computer Engineering from U.T.
 Austin and B.Tech from I.I.T Roorkee (India).

 India is on the verge of interesting times – by 2025 there will be a requirement of a minimum of 20L designers in…Read More

 Soft skills are the individual character attributes or qualities that each one of us has.
 They make up our identity, for the most part including…Read More

 UPSC or the Civil Services exam held by the Union Public Service Commission is one exam that demands knowledge of everything under the sun.
 UPSC…Read More